 - i.
-The Principal has the power to exclude students. - ii.
-In considering excluding a student the Principal will ensure that: - a thorough investigation has been undertaken: - all the relevant facts and evidence to support the allegations have been considered and that the behaviour guidelines have been followed; - if the incident appeared to be provoked by racial or sexual harassment; - all students involved including those students with learning difficulties have the opportunity to give their version of events; - consultation with other people or relevant agencies involved except where they may be involved in any review of the exclusion has taken place; and - time has been given to addressing and supporting the student's individual needs/problems within the capabilities of Kenton School. - iii.
-Before deciding to exclude a student permanently the Principal will normally first try a range of strategies including fixed term exclusion.
+The Principal has the power to permanently exclude and suspend students and can direct a student off site to a different trust school, if an investigation is necessary. - ii.
+In considering excluding or suspending a student the Principal will ensure that: - a thorough investigation has been undertaken; - all the relevant facts and evidence to support the allegations have been considered and that the behaviour guidelines have been followed; - if the incident appeared to be provoked by racial or sexual harassment; - all students involved including those students with learning difficulties have the opportunity to give their version of events; - consultation with other people or relevant agencies involved except where they may be involved in any review of the exclusion has taken place; and - time has been given to addressing and supporting the student's individual needs/problems within the capabilities of The school. - iii.
+Before deciding to permanently exclude a student the Principal will normally first try a range of strategies including suspension.
 Normally only when other strategies have been tried without success will the Principal consider permanent exclusion. - iv.
-There are occasions when the severity of the offence will merit permanent exclusion, even when there has been no record of poor behaviour. - v.
-The Principal will aim for the shortest possible period of exclusion but however brief the following will be in place:
+There are occasions when the severity of the offence will merit permanent exclusion, even when there has been no record of poor behaviour e.g. deliberate activation of the fire alarm. - v.
+The Principal will aim for the shortest possible period of suspension but however brief the following will be in place:

 - arrangements for the student to continue his or her education.
 Normally from the first day; and - preparation for the process of reintegration. - vi.
-The Principal may exclude a student for up to 45 school days in any academic year.
-Any exclusion beyond 45 school days will be permanent.
+The Principal may suspend a student for up to 45 school days in any academic year.
+Any suspension beyond 45 school days will be a permanent exclusion.
 However before that point is reached the Principal will have held discussions with the relevant LA with a view to arranging an appropriate placement in another school or Student Referral Unit (PRU).

-3. Informing Parents About The Exclusion
+3. Informing Parents about the Exclusion or Suspension

 - i.
 The Principal will make sure the Parent is notified immediately, ideally by telephone, and that the telephone call is followed by a letter within one school day.
-An exclusion will normally begin on the next school day. - ii.
-Letters about fixed period and permanent exclusions will explain: - why the Principal decided to exclude the student; - the arrangements for enabling the student to continue his/her education; - the parent's right to state their case to the Governing Body's Discipline Committee; - who the parents should contact if they wish to state their case (usually the Clerk to the Committee); - the parent's right to see and have a copy of their child's record; - if the exclusion is for a fixed period, the length of the exclusion; - if the exclusion is permanent, the date the permanent exclusion takes effect, and details of any relevant previous warnings, fixed period exclusions or other disciplinary measures taken before the present incident; and - if the Principal wishes to extend a fixed period exclusion or, exceptionally, converts a fixed period exclusion into a permanent exclusion, the Principal will again write to the parent explaining the reasons and making the other points above.
+A permanent exclusion or suspension will normally begin on the next school day. - ii.
+Letters about suspension and permanent exclusions will explain: - why the Principal decided to permanently exclude or suspend the student; - the arrangements for enabling the student to continue his/her education; - the parent's right to state their case to the Governing Body's Discipline Committee; - who the parents should contact if they wish to state their case (usually the Clerk to the Committee); - the parent's right to see and have a copy of their child's record; - if it is for a suspension, the length of the suspension; - if it is a permanent exclusion, the date the permanent exclusion takes effect, and details of any relevant previous warnings, suspensions or other disciplinary measures taken before the present incident; and - if the Principal wishes to extend a suspension or, exceptionally, makes it a permanent exclusion, the Principal will again write to the parent explaining the reasons and making the other points above.
 Where an exclusion is extended, there will be a new right for the parent to state their case to the Discipline Committee.